oke-aditya/blog/_posts/2020-12-05-challenges-ml-projects.md

 Projects that lack structure intially later become a mess.
 Usually this occurs when all code is dumped into a `src` folder.
 This folder gets highly polluted and later it becomes hard to understand the codebease.
-It is wiser to divide codebase into folders and sub folders, which make it easier to understand code.
+It is wise to divide codebase into folders and sub folders, which make it easier to understand code.

 ### Not documenting the code or work